hardenedpenguin/saytime_weather_rb/README.md

 A Ruby implementation of a time and weather announcement system for Asterisk PBX, designed for radio systems, repeater controllers, and amateur radio applications.
 Complete rewrite in Ruby with zero external dependencies.

+> **⚠️ WARNING:** Do not install this package alongside any other version of saytime_weather.
+This Ruby implementation is a complete replacement and conflicts with other implementations.
+Please uninstall any existing saytime_weather packages before installing this one.

 ## Requirements

 - Ruby 2.7+